afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

-# 1 THEORY: OPEN-SOURCE EDA, OPENLANE & SKY130 PDK
+# THEORY 1: OPEN-SOURCE EDA, OPENLANE & SKY130 PDK

 - [What is an RTL to GDSII flow?](#what-is-an-rtl-to-gdsii-flow)
 - [Insight into the QFN-48 Chip: Pads, Core, Die, and IP Components](#insight-into-the-qfn-48-chip-pads-core-die-and-ip-components)